-The 2018 VIMFF Photography Competition is now open for submissions.
+The 2018 VIMFF Photography Competition is now closed for submissions.

 Submissions must be identified as being under one, and only one, of the following categories, although the same image may be submitted more than once under different categories.
-All submissions must have a clear connection with the mountains or wilderness; submissions may come from any part of the world.
+All photos have a clear mountain connection and are submitting under one of the following categories; submissions may come from any part of the world.

 Mountain Adventure & Sport: Photos of people engaged in climbing, running, hiking, or any other sport;